 Each student will receive a feedback form as part of their study packet.
-You will be able to find this form in the front of the course assignment or lesson.
+You will be able to find this form in the front section of the assignment.

 Security and Integrity

 All students are required to do their own work.
 All lesson sheets and final exams are not returned to the student to discourage sharing of answers.
 Any fraud or deceit and the student will forfeit all fees and the appropriate agency will be notified.